How to Add a Search Box to Slicers and Report Pages in Power BI

 Click the at the top right of a slicer visual and select search to enable a search box.
 The search box will appear differently depending on whether the slicer is a dropdown menu, vertical list, or tiles.
 Search enabled slicers make it easier to navigate long lists and avoid scrolling.

 For an even cleaner experience, Power BI developers can add the Microsoft Text Filter visual to their report after downloading it from Power BI App Source.
-The Text Filter creates a search box that acts like a slicer, but has a very intuitive interface.
+The Text Filter creates a full-page Search Box and is great for use cases like adding a search bar to the top of a page.
+Concatenate values together and assign it to the Text Filter visual to search for multiple criteria at one time.

 Scroll to Top